Cannabis Finance Experts Chat Banking Challenges, Payments & Regulatory Compliance

 Crabtree said the more transparency cannabis licensees have with their businesses, the more willing banks will be to enter the cannabis space.

-Dangers Of Payment Processing: Tyler Beuerlein, Chief Revenue Officer for Hypur, said payment processing has been a particularly challenging area for US cannabis companies, with countless applications coming and going in recent years.
+Dangers Of Payment Processing: Tyler Beuerlein, Chief Revenue Officer for Hypur, said payment processing has been a particularly challenging area for U.S. cannabis companies, with countless applications coming and going in recent years.
 Not even the SAFE Act will be enough for major credit card companies to get on board with cannabis, according to Beuerlein.

 “The branded card networks are not coming into the cannabis industry until federal legality, period.
 The SAFE Act does not change that,” he said.